wootfish/theseus.dht/docs/index.md

 ### Initial Handshake

-In order to avoid any fingerprintable protocol preamble, we will specify a default handshake pattern and ciphersuite: `Noise_NK_25519_ChaChaPoly_SHA512`.
+In order to avoid any fingerprintable protocol preamble, we will specify a default handshake pattern and ciphersuite: `Noise_NK_25519_ChaChaPoly_BLAKE2b`.
 The `NK` pattern here provides for an exchange of ephemeral public keys to establish an encrypted channel, and for authentication of the responder (using their node key).
 The initial ephemeral key must be encoded with [Elligator](https://elligator.cr.yp.to/) to keep it from being trivially fingerprintable.

     (TODO: figure out how to get Elligator support with the Python Noise library we're using)

 ### Subsequent Handshakes

 After the initial handshake and establishment of the encrypted channel, additional handshakes may be performed.
 These are negotiated through RPC queries and responses.
 Once the peers agree on parameters like the handshake pattern and the public keys to be used for authentication, they may discard their current `CipherState` objects and, within the same TCP connection, start from scratch executing a new handshake.
 In order for the new handshake's session to inherit the security properties of the old session, a PSK must be negotiated within the old session and included in the new handshake via the `psk0` modifier.
-Either or both parties may suggest a PSK.
-If multiple keys are chosen, the actual PSK used should be the result of XORing the keys' `SHA256` hashes.
+Specifics for that process are given in [the specification for the `handshake_request` RPC below](#handshake-request).

 The handshake patterns which may be used are `NNpsk0`, `KNpsk0`, `NKpsk0`, `KKpsk0`.

 The pattern may use any supported curve, cipher, or hash function.
-Wherever possible, the default choices of `Curve448`, `ChaChaPoly`, and `SHA512` should be favored.
-These defaults may change if cryptographic weaknesses in any of the aforementioned primitives are discovered.
+Wherever possible, the default choices of `Curve25519`, `ChaChaPoly`, and `BLAKE2b` should be favored.
+These defaults may change, though this will probably only happen if cryptographic weaknesses in any of them are discovered.

 If for some reason two peers don't want to use a PSK, i.e. if they want to restart their Noise session from scratch, then rather than re-hanshaking they should just close and re-open their connection.